 Fee-for-Service plans work similarly to Medigap plans because you can go to any doctor or hospital that agrees to accept Medicare.

 Is Retiree Coverage Considered Creditable Coverage?

 Since each retiree’s insurance policy varies, contacting your human services department for details is best.
 The benefits administrator can tell you if their policy is considered creditable coverage.
 Also, if the employer health plan includes a prescription drug plan, you’ll want to ensure that coverage is creditable.

 In most cases, Original Medicare is primary over a group health retiree plan.
 There may be cost-sharing such as coinsurance, copayments, or deductibles.
 Although, coverage may vary depending on the type of plan.

-Because Medicare is primary, it’s important to enroll in Medicare Part A and Part B as soon as possible.
+Because Medicare is primary, enrolling in Medicare Part A and B as soon as possible is important.